Category: Health

 & Augustin de Trogoff

 The institutional questions the pandemic has raised about the EU’s role in health will not disappear.
-With the forthcoming revision of the EU pharmaceutical legislation, larger EU countries may jump at the chance to grab the Health Commissioner role and set the direction of the European pharmaceutical market for decades to come.
-The nationality of the next EU Health Commissioner, then, may end up being the proof in the pudding of whether EU Member States truly value EU health policy more than they used to. ..
+With the forthcoming revision of the EU pharmaceutical legislation, larger EU countries set the direction of the European pharmaceutical market for decades to come. ..

 Read moreLessons Learned From the World Health Summit 2022